Iván Bulos

-Iván Bulos Guerrero (born 20 May 1993) is Peruvian former professional footballer who played as a forward.
+Iván Bulos Guerrero (born 20 May 1993) is Peruvian football manager and former player who played as a forward.
+He is the current manager of Sporting Cristal II.

 Club career

 Bulos started his career at the Regatas Lima youth team.
 In 2010, he was very close to sign with Club Atlético Banfield and Alianza Lima though he moved to Sporting Cristal.
 He played his first professional match in the Peruvian Primera División on 30 July 2012, a loss against FBC Melgar, substituting Tarek Carranza on minute 88.
 On 11 July 2015, he joined in O'Higgins starting on the 2015–16 season.
 On 9 July 2019, he rejoined Boavista after previously being on loan.

 On 17 February 2020, Bulos returned to Peru and joined Sport Boys on a deal until June 2020.
 However, in the beginning of March 2020, it was confirmed that Bulos suffered from osteochondritis dissecans and was set to be out for 6–8 months, which would prevent him from playing for the rest of 2020.
 Also, his contract was to expire in June 2020.
 Bulos had similar injuries in his time in both Portugal and Croatia.
 Bulos ended his career after fifth knee operation to protect his health.